INK: Inheritable Natural Backdoor Attack Against Model Distillation: Experiments

 \subsection{Attack Perfomance}

-\textbf{Initial Comparison.} In the case of RSBA-CI, we conduct a comparative analysis using two poisoning ratios: 0.5\% and 1\%.
-For RSBA-CL, we modify 245 images with label-0 and 1745 images with label-not-0 in CIFAR-10.
-Additionally, 200 images with label-1 and 1127 images with label-not-1 are modified in GTSRB.

-The outcomes of these comparisons are presented in Fig.~\ref{attack_tabel}.
-Our findings illustrate that RSBA consistently achieves an Attack Success Rate (ASR) exceeding 95\%, positioning its attack effectiveness on par with current state-of-the-art methods.

-\textbf{Black-Box Clean-Label Attack.} Traditional clean-label attacks often rely on knowledge of the target model's structure, making them less effective in scenarios where the attacker lacks such information.
-For instance, the success rates of Feature Collision~\cite{PF}, Convex Polytope~\cite{CP}, and Bullseye Polytope~\cite{BP} are below 30\%, 55\%, and 75\%, respectively, in black-box cases.
+\textbf{Overall comparison.} Initially, we compare the attack performance of INK with baseline attacks under no-defense scenarios.
+The evaluation results are listed in Tab.~\ref{Tab_2}.

+For clean image attacks, INK-I achieves a comparable attack success rate (0.979 on average) with WaNet and LIRA (0.975 and 0.978 on average, respectively), while maintaining a high usability on benign inputs.
+Although LIRA has a slightly higher ACC and ASR, it requires attackers to have control over the training process of the victim model, which makes it less practicable in real-world scenarios.

+As for clean label attacks, INK-L achieves an attack success rate of 0.990 on average, which outperforms SAA (0.854 on average) and is close to NARCISSUS (0.990 on average).

+\textbf{Black-Box Clean-Label Attack.} Most previous clean label attacks require prior knowledge about the model architecture, or the access to the training process of the victim model.
+INK-L does not rely on these prior knowledge and can be applied under black-box constraints.
+Therefore, we conducted additional experiments to evaluate the performance of INK-L on different datasets and models.

-To assess RSBA-CL's performance in a black-box setting, we conducted an additional experiment.
-Initially, PreActResNet18~\cite{res18} (model $\mathcal{C}$ in Algorithm \ref{alg_clean_label}) was used to generate a poisoned clean-label dataset.
-This dataset was then employed to train backdoor models (model $\mathcal{B}$) with the same architecture as PreActResNet18, as well as other popular models, including PreActResNet34~\cite{res18}, PreActResNet50~\cite{res18}, VGG16~\cite{vgg}, and GoogLeNet~\cite{googlenet}.
-All these models were trained using the poisoned dataset.
+Specifically, INK-L initially utilizes PreActResNet18 (model $\mathcal{C}$ in Algorithm \ref{alg_clean_label}) to generate a poisoned clean label dataset.
+This dataset was then employed to train backdoor models (model $\mathcal{B}$) with different architecture including PreActResNet18, PreActResNet50, VGG16, and GoogLeNet.
+As depicted in Fig.~\ref{cl_blackbox}, INK-L achieves an ASR exceeding 95\% on average without knowing the specific model architecture or having control over the training process.

-The results, depicted in Fig.~\ref{cl_blackbox}, reveal that our method achieves an Attack Success Rate (ASR) exceeding 94\% under black-box conditions.
-This demonstrates the robustness and effectiveness of RSBA-CL in scenarios where the target model's architecture is unknown to the attacker.
+The overall performance comparison of INK-I and INK-L with baseline methods demonstrates the effectiveness of INK under no-defense scenarios.
+Subsequently, we will evaluate the robustness of INK under different defenses.